 Under 10 U.S.C. § 624(d)(5), an officer's promotion may not be delayed beyond the later of 18 months from the promotion date or 90 days after final action in any criminal case.
 The 18-month cap expired approximately March 1, 2026.
 The criminal retaliation referral was dismissed February 10, 2026, starting a 90-day clock.

-10 U.S.C. § 624(d)(5) Deadline
+10 U.S.C. § 624(d)(5) Delay Authority

 --